 Vietnam is currently facing an unprecedented financial crisis in its banking sector, with Saigon Joint Stock Commercial Bank (SCB) at the center of the storm.
 The situation is dire, with the national treasury at risk of drying up if the lending to SCB continues.
 The central bank of Vietnam has already pumped $24 billion in “special loans” into SCB, but the lending has slowed slightly and averaged more than $900 million a month in the past five months.
-The complexity of the operation and the scale of existing and damage to Vietnam’s financial system make the situation truly unprecedented.
+The complexity of the operation and the scale of existing and potential damage to Vietnam’s financial system make the situation truly unprecedented.

-The State Bank of Vietnam has injected into SCB to the tune of 5.6% of the nation’s annual economic output, or about one-fourth of Vietnam’s foreign-exchange reserves.
-This drastic measure was taken after tycoon Truong My Lan was arrested in October 2022, sparking a run on the bank.
+The State Bank of Vietnam has injected cash into SCB to the tune of 5.6% of the nation’s annual economic output, or about one-fourth of Vietnam’s foreign-exchange reserves.
+This drastic measure was taken after real estate tycoon Truong My Lan was arrested in October 2022, sparking a run on the bank.
 SCB has been using the injections to cover cash withdrawals, as deposits plummeted 80% to about $6 billion by December 2023.
 Bad loans have surged to 97.08% of SCB’s credit balance as of October, painting a grim picture for the bank’s future.

 Truong My Lan, the real estate tycoon at the center of the scandal, was sentenced to death after being found guilty of masterminding the fraud.
 She had allegedly siphoned off $12.5 billion in loans from SCB to shell companies while effectively controlling the bank through proxies.
 Despite the official support, SCB continued to face liquidity problems and struggled to settle payments on time.
 The central bank has provided SCB with 592.7 trillion dong ($23.72 billion) in “special loans” as of April 2, indicating the severity of the situation.